 Every Monday our authors provide a round-up of some of the most recently published peer reviewed articles from the field.
 We don’t cover everything, or even what’s most important – just a few papers that have interested the author.
 Visit… Read More »Rita Faria’s journal round-up for 28th January 2019

 The 1987 Bamako declaration promoted user or consultation fees for health care as a means to raise revenue and improve the quality of services.
-However, user fees may pose a barrier to access, and hence… Read More »Are user fees a barrier to health care in poor countries?
+However, user fees may pose a barrier to access, and hence the key Sustainable Development Goal… Read More »Are user fees a barrier to health care in poor countries?

 Measuring causal effects is a tricky business.
 But, it’s necessary if we want to appropriately design effective policies and interventions.
-Many things are not amenable to manipulation in an experiment and so we rely upon… Read More »Does political reform really reduce child mortality?
+Many things are not amenable to manipulation in an experiment and so we rely upon a toolbox of statistical tools… Read More »Does political reform really reduce child mortality?